In this section, you will configure Prisma AIRS AI Runtime:

 that all outbound traffic from your application subnet is directed through

-Select Workflows → NGFW Setup → Device Management.
-The AI Runtime Security: Network intercept appears under Cloud
+Navigate to Workflows→ NGFW Setup → Device Management.
+The Prisma AIRS AI Runtime: Network intercept appears under

 Switch to the Cloud Managed Devices tab to view and

-manage the connected state, the configuration sync state, and the licenses of
+manage the connected state, the configuration sync state, and the deployed Prisma AIRS AI Runtime: Network intercept licenses.

 It takes a while before the Device Status shows as